 The second module then shows practical ways to introduce this new-found knowledge into a client’s exercises and workouts.
 This includes movement analysis, ensuring correct alignment and stability, mobility restoration and how to do an assessment of soft tissue.

-In summing up corrective exercise certifications, these certainly are a great way to focus on a niche point in the fitness world should you so wish to.
+In summing up, corrective exercise certifications, certainly are a great way to focus on a niche point in the fitness world should you so wish to.
 But, perhaps more than that, any person who has qualified as CPT should certainly look into adding to their knowledge by getting accredited in the field of corrective exercise as well.

 Strength and Conditioning Certifications

 Another popular certification that many personal trainers aim for accreditation is that of a strength and conditioning coach.
 Check out my review on the top strength and conditioning certifications here.